 From the outset it is important to understand the context to the work being discussed in this paper.
-In Rochdale key staff working for the local authority had developed the Rochdale Community Champions ( RCC) which had preceded the arrival of staff from the University.
-The RCC had received funding to support the capacity building of those involved so that they could work with local people in different roles (adult literacy, finance , advocacy and general community or one to one support).
-This phase of the initiative was seen as a sitting within an adult education framework.
-The University was asked to support the RCC in three ways: to provide an external higher education commentary and reflection on the work of the RCC and for this to be seen as a joint piece of work ; to facilitate reflection and group discussion sessions by the RCC on their experience and to share this with key staff ; and to devise and run a short course aimed at developing research and enquiry skills as part of a more explicit focus on developing the skills and expertise of the RCC.
+In Rochdale key staff working for the local authority had developed the Rochdale Community Champions ( RCC), which had preceded the arrival of staff from the University.
+The RCC had received funding to support the capacity building of those involved so that they could work with local people in different roles (adult literacy, finance , advocacy and general community or one-to-one support).
+This phase of the initiative was seen as sitting within an adult education framework.
+The University was asked to support the RCC in three ways: to provide an external higher education commentary and reflection on the work of the RCC and for this to be a joint piece of work ; to facilitate reflection and group discussion sessions by the RCC on their experience and to share this with key staff ; and to devise and run a short course aimed at developing research and enquiry skills as part of a more explicit focus on developing the skills and expertise of the RCC.
 The University used the Getting Started Toolkit ( ARVAC ) .
 Both members of the University staff were members of ARVAC and had seen its use in practice with a refugee and asylum group in London.
-The staff drew from different but complimentary methodologies informed from their experiences in access and return to learn programmes, adult education and community development ( plus youth and community work, social work and public policy ).
+The staff drew from different but complimentary methodologies informed by their experiences in access and return to learn programmes, adult education and community development ( plus youth and community work, social work and public policy ).
 Across both staff teams there was an ability to reflect on their different professional, vocational and educational experiences .
-Within the citizens group there was a wide range of skills, knowledge and capacities from teaching to social work to newly developed skills of counselling, mentoring and community advocacy.
-Both professional groups had their respective organisational and institutional support (Bryer et al 2019).
-Arguably these factors : shared and overlapping skills and knowledge; experiences as mediators and facilitators; together with the advocacy and community understanding of place; created the potential for shared values and trust relationships which are the necessary pre-conditions for effective co-production and participatory approaches.
+Within the citizens group there was a wide range of skills, knowledge and capacities, from teaching to social work to newly developed skills of counselling, mentoring and community advocacy.
+Both professional groups had their respective organisational and institutional support (Bryer et al., 2019).
+Arguably these factors – shared and overlapping skills and knowledge, experiences as mediators and facilitators, together with the advocacy and community understanding of place – created the potential for shared values and trust relationships, which are the necessary pre-conditions for effective co-production and participatory approaches.

-Participatory and Co-produced Approaches
+Participatory and co-produced approaches

 Participatory and co-produced research are interconnected, yet separate, methodologies.
 The differences lie in the focus of each technique.
 Participatory and co-produced approaches draw on and seek to enact a variety of critical theories including Feminist, Marxist and Critical Race theories, and Critical Disability theories (Bell and Pahl, 2017).
-Participatory action research (PAR) focusses on empowerment and action as part of the research process (Norton, 2001).
-Co-production focusses on the process of working in partnership to co-create the research (Facer and Pahl, 2017).
-Both approaches are based on the idea of undertaking research ‘with’ communities, rather than ‘in’ communities (Norton, 2001), and both research approaches embody the principle that all people have a right to a voice ( Beresford 2021; Lister and Beresford, 1991).
-Participatory approaches offer an opportunity to develop this voice, in action and activity, and aim to enact positive change (Goldstraw et al 2021 ; Bennett and Roberts, 2004).
-Participatory approaches, like co-produced approaches, aim to redress power differentials, starting from the stance that people have the right to participate, to create and analyse their own knowledge, and to enact agency (Lister, 2020).
+Participatory action research (PAR) focusses on empowerment and action as part of the research process (Norton et al., 2001).
+Co-production focuses on the process of working in partnership to co-create the research (Facer and Pahl, 2017).
+Both approaches are based on the idea of undertaking research ‘with’ communities, rather than ‘in’ communities (Norton et al., 2001), and both research approaches embody the principle that all people have a right to a voice ( Beresford, 2021; Lister and Beresford, 1991).
+Participatory approaches offer an opportunity to develop this voice, in action and activity, and aim to enact positive change (Goldstraw et al., 2021 ; Bennett and Roberts, 2004).
+Participatory approaches, like co-produced approaches, aim to redress power differentials, starting from the stance that people have the right to participate, to create and analyse their own knowledge and to enact agency (Lister, 2020).
 Participatory and co-produced approaches seek to engage people in the process of building voice and knowledge (Freire, 1974) and empowering action.
 It is this development of community voices that this paper seeks to explore as a contribution to lifelong learning.